 10. Your boat.

 Home insurance may not cover your boat.
-You would need to purchase a separate boat insurance policy to cover your vessel; the coverage offered by boat insurance is designed for the, well, boat.
+You would need to purchase a separate boat insurance policy to cover your watercraft; the coverage offered by boat insurance is similar to what you have for your car.
 Check out your home insurance policy to see what it says about your boat.

 While homeowners insurance will protect your home from a number of losses and catastrophes, there are certain things that it simply won’t cover.
 Make sure that you read your policy carefully and understand what is and isn’t covered.
 Surprises of the nasty variety are the worst, so be aware of any home insurance exclusions in your policy.